 Start with a strong profile creation on Pinterest.
 Do you have such a Pinterest profile that can impress others without a second thought and encourage them to follow you?

 Ways to Divert Pinterest Traffic

 Create a genuine profile on Pinterest.
 Upload your photo, fill up the necessary details which should give a brief explanation of your whereabouts to the world.

 Create different boards that match your tastes and interests.
-Install a browser extension to save contents that you love to read in respective boards.
+Install a browser extension to save content that you love to read on respective boards.
 Travelogues should be pinned to travel-related boards, recipes to the food-related boards and so on.
 This strategy will help you in two ways,

 Your profile will get a unique touch and visitors will feel that you have deep knowledge in those fields.